 - In a large nonstick skillet, heat oil over medium heat.
 In batches, add turkey and cook 1-2 minutes on each side or until no longer pink; remove from pan.

-- Add mushrooms, broth, wine, garlic and the remaining salt and pepper to skillet; cook 4-6 minutes or until mushrooms are tender, stirring occasionally.
-Add garlic; cook 1 minute longer.
-Return turkey to pan; heat through, turning to coat with sauce.
+- Add remaining ingredients to skillet; stir in the remaining salt and pepper.
+Cook, uncovered, 4-6 minutes or until mushrooms are tender, stirring occasionally.
+Return turkey to pan; heat through, turning to coat.
 Yield: 4 servings.